ajrussellaudio/laptop/README.md

 Specifically, _my_ macOS laptop!

-This is a fork of a [similar script by CodeClan](https://gothub.com/codeclan/laptop), itself a fork of a script by ThoughtBot
+This is a fork of a [similar script](https://gothub.com/codeclan/laptop) by [CodeClan](http://codeclan.com), which was itself a fork of a script by some little company called ThoughtBot.

 ## Install